McMaster-Solar-Car-Project/purchase-request-site/README.md

 ### 4. Contributing to the Project

-To contribute to this project, **please make a separate branch and make your changes there**.
-After pushing these changes, create a Pull Request on the Github repo, after the build has been finished, you should be able to access the repo with the PR at [https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login](https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login).
-Only the latest commit to any given pull request will be visible at this url, so keep this in mind.

-#### DO NOT MERGE THIS PR IN WITHOUT APPROVAL AND ATLEAST 1 REVIEW
+To contribute to this project, please make a separate branch and make your changes there.
+After pushing these changes, create a Pull Request on the Github repo.
+For the staging environment to run, you will need write access to the repository.
+After the build has been finished, you should be able to access the repo with the PR at [https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login](https://purchase-request-site-staging-864928778234.northamerica-northeast2.run.app/login).
+Only the latest commit to any given pull request will be visible at this url. **DO NOT MERGE WITHOUT APPROVAL AND A REVIEW**

 ### 5. Long Term Maintenance